oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 {{% notice note %}}
 All of the OCR images that are described in this section are built using the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT).
-Customers can use WIT to build their own WebLogic Server or Fusion Middleware Infrastructure images (with the latest Oracle Linux images, Java updates, and WebLogic Server patches), apply one-off patches to existing OCR images, or overlay their own files and applications on top of an OCR image.
+Customers can also use WIT to build their own WebLogic Server or Fusion Middleware Infrastructure images (with the latest Oracle Linux images, Java updates, and WebLogic Server patches), apply one-off patches to existing OCR images, or overlay their own files and applications on top of an OCR image.